 4. Pay and Claim Your Vanity Number

-Once you’ve decided on an available vanity number, all you have to do is enter your billing information on the provider’s website and wait for the payment to clear.
+Once you’ve decided on an available vanity number, claim it by entering in your payment information on the provider’s website.

-Note that, although standard local VoIP phone numbers are typically ready for use within 1-2 hours of payment, the activation process for toll-free vanity numbers may take 24-48 hours or longer depending on your provider.
+Standard local VoIP phone numbers are typically ready for use within 1-2 hours of payment.
+The activation process for toll-free vanity numbers may take 24-48 hours or longer depending on your provider.

 Best Vanity Phone Number Providers